nathanielop/versagraph/README.md

 # Versagraph

-A versatile yet compact library for creating graphs.
-No associated dependencies.
-Just a plain and simple graphing function for use with any DOM element.
+A versatile yet compact library for creating graphs in React

 # Props